Public Affairs and Communications Strategist - NewsBreak

 D.C.
 Regional Office and Toxic Health and Exposure Program

 Earthjustice is the premier nonprofit environmental law organization.
-We take on the biggest, most precedent-setting cases across the country.
+We take on the biggest environmental legal battles across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
-We partner with thousands of groups, individuals, and communities to engage the critical environmental issues of our time and bring about positive change.
-We are guided by a passionate, ambitious vision for the future for people and our planet: until justice stands for all, we will never rest.
+We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time and bring about positive change.
 We are here because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Chicago, Tallahassee, Honolulu, Houston, New Orleans, New York, Philadelphia, Denver, Seattle, Houston, Bozeman, Miami and Washington, D.C.
+Our headquarters are in San Francisco with offices in Anchorage, Bozeman, Chicago, Denver, Honolulu, Houston, Juneau, Los Angeles, Miami, New York, Philadelphia, Seattle, Tallahassee, and Washington, DC.

-In addition to a talented cadre of environmental lawyers and legislative advocates, Earthjustice has an amazing communications department that works in partnership with every other department at the organization.
-The Public Affairs and Communications Strategist works closely with the attorneys, policy staff, clients, and coalition partners to develop and implement strategic communications —including issue management, government relations, dynamic storytelling, media, and public outreach and engagement—to support priority litigation and legislative advocacy in our docket and to help build Earthjustice’s profile.
+The Public Affairs and Communications Strategist serves as the liaison to the Washington, D.C Regional Office and the Toxic Health and Exposure Program.
+This role supports Earthjustice’s work to advocate for clean air standards and protect public health from toxic chemicals as well as transition to a zero emissions transportation and building infrastructure.
+This person works directly with the Public Affairs and Communications Officer of Healthy Communities to coordinate on intersecting national issues to adopt consistent framing, messaging, and narrative lens to our work.

-The Public Affairs and Communications Strategist serves as the liaison to the Clean Energy Program and International Program.
-This role supports Earthjustice’s work to advocate for a clean energy transition within the United States and globally.
-This person works directly with the Public Affairs and Communications Officer for Climate and Energy to coordinate on intersecting national and international issues to adopt consistent framing, messaging, and narrative lens to our work.
+As the legal backbone of the environmental movement, Earthjustice works alongside communities across the country to fight for clean air, clean water, and protections for all.

-This position will be located in San Francisco, CA, New York, NY, or Washington, DC.
-Remote work is available for these locations.
+The Public Affairs and Communications Strategist, Washington, D.C.
+Regional Office and Toxics Program develops and supports strategic partnerships to enhance the advocacy capacity of the clients and partners that Earthjustice works alongside the Public Affairs and Communications team to develop key narratives and messages for these issues, ensures messaging consistency, and forms and leads teams of Communications colleagues to implement communications plan components —including dynamic storytelling and media and public outreach.
+The strategist partners work with their respective regional offices and programs, to draft and lead communications and public affairs strategy for regional casework, and local and state-level policy work.
+The strategist will focus on industrial air/water pollution and other toxic emissions, chemical pollution safeguards, and the electrification of economies with renewable energy.
+Partnership capacity building including media training, strategy development and resource support is also part of this job.

 Strategy & Coordination (40%)

-· Partners with the Managing Attorneys for the Clean Energy Program and International Program, and other key lawyers and policy staff, to set communication priorities and develop strategies that advance Earthjustice’s goals.
+· Partners with the Managing Attorneys for the Washington, D.C.
+Regional Office and Toxic Health and Exposure Program, and other key lawyers and policy staff, to set communication priorities and develop strategies that advance Earthjustice’s goals.

 · Collaborates across the Public Affairs and Communications team to coordinate messaging and develop and implement comprehensive and creative advocacy communications strategies.